adrhc/spring-boot-kstreams-tutorial/README.md

 ```
 - mixing AVRO (check application.yml for default.value.serde) with Spring's JsonSerde
 - simplified daily total spent report (see `CommandsConfig`)
 - careful on KTable-KTable joins: for a client-profile update all dailyTotalSpentTable will be joined again!
+- check DailyExceedsConsumer: using JsonDeserializer for key and AVRO for value

 ### error
 ```